 - Independence (separate from the state)

 - Non-profit distributing (not returning profits generated to owners or directors)

 - Voluntarism (involving some meaningful degree of voluntary participation)

 - Public benefit

 This definition excludes registered charities that do not meet these criteria, for example sacramental religious bodies or places of worship as well as organisations like independent schools, government-controlled bodies or housing associations.

-NCVO recognises the limitations of the general charities definition.
-It has been a challenge for some time and was identified as an issue in a recent internal review.
-In years to come, the use of different terms will continue to be the object of discussion and debate, and to reflect changes in the practice and policy context.
+NCVO recognises the limitations of the ‘general charities’ definition.
+The use of different terms will continue to be the object of discussion and debate that reflect changes in the practice and policy context.

 Within the Almanac, voluntary organisations are divided into six groups based on their income.

 We use the International Classification of Non-profit Organisations (ICNPO) to describe the activities of voluntary organisations.
 Organisations are classified into 18 subsectors.